 There Is Even a Lazy River

 The smaller pool offers a lazy river, which is a great feature.
 That's the good news.
 The not-so-good news is that Cabana Bay does not offer complimentary tubes in which to float around the river.
-(At least it didn't soon after the hotel opened in 2014 when I visited.)
-Instead, it will sell you an inner tube.
-Who wants to take home an inner tube?
-I know it's a value resort, but that kind of nickel and dime-ing can aggravate guests (like me!).
-Universal should make the tubes available for free (or at least charge a small daily rental fee if it feels it must charge something).
+(At least not in 2018) Instead, it will sell you an inner tube.

 Suites Have Separate Rooms